 - 3.5.8.1 All prescribing participating providers must have an individual NPI number.
 This must be the same NPI number(s) used for enrollment in the Delaware Medicaid program if provider is also a DMAP-enrolled provider.
-This NPI number must be used as the prescriber identifier on the NCPDP claim for drug coverage. - 3.5.8.2 The Contractor shall pay at least 90% of all clean claims from pharmacy providers for Covered Services within seven calendar days of receipt and 99% of all clean claims within 14 calendar days of receipt except to the extent providers have agreed to an alternative payment schedule stipulated in the provider participation agreementProvider payment will be that amount that is the negotiated rate minus any applicable member Copayment amount and TPL.
-The State will not pay the Copayment amount to the pharmacy where a member declares an inability to pay.

-3.5.8.3 The Contractor shall not reimburse for any Part D covered drugs provided to a member who is a Dual Eligible.
+This NPI number must be used as the prescriber identifier on the NCPDP claim for drug coverage. - 3.5.8.2 The Contractor shall pay at least 90% of all clean claims from pharmacy providers for Covered Services within eight calendar days of receipt and 99% of all clean claims within 14 calendar days of receipt except to the extent providers have agreed to an alternative payment schedule stipulated in the provider participation agreement.
+Provider payment will be that amount that is the negotiated rate minus any applicable member Copayment amount and TPL.
+The State will not pay the Copayment amount to the pharmacy where a member declares an inability to pay. - 3.5.8.3 The Contractor shall not reimburse for any Part D covered drugs provided to a member who is a Dual Eligible. - 3.5.8.4 Rates should be specifically defined, using benchmarks such as by Wholesale Acquisition Cost or Actual Acquisition Cost, on any dispensed products that are excluded from the CMS and DMMA rebates. - 3.5.8.5 For any medications acquired via the Federal Supply Schedule, rates must be defined relative to the Federal Supply Schedule. - 3.5.8.6 For public health service entities permitted by the State to use the 340B discount drug program, the Contractor's reimbursement methodology shall reflect the lower cost of drugs purchased through this program.